 Our mission is impossible without generosity.

 To continue our mission, we must raise nearly $5 million annually.
-Thanks to our donors, we have met this goal each year, enabling Berea College to continue educating those with high academic promise and limited economic means by providing nearly 1,500 deserving students with a Tuition Promise Scholarship.
+Thanks to our donors, we have met this goal each year, enabling Berea College to continue educating those with high academic promise and limited economic means by providing nearly 1,600 deserving students with a Tuition Promise Scholarship to cover the cost of tuition.
+This is a full-tuition scholarship for all admitted students.

 Berea in the News